 Surrounded by the righteous in Jesus' name (Psalm 142:7)

 Enemies will scatter in Jesus' name (Psalm 68)

 My marriage will thrive in Jesus' name (Ephesians 5:33)

 Financial freedom & prosperity in Jesus' name (Proverbs 10:22)

 God, strengthen my belief in You.
 I repent for often falling back into a lack of belief.
-I repent for ever asking You for "just enough".
+I repent for ever asking You for just enough.
 Your Word says, "What kind of Father when asked for fish to eat gives His child a snake?
 How much more will Your Heavenly Father provide goodness to you, if you ask?"
 (Matthew 7) So Lord, I ask for extravagant belief.
-I ask that each day, You will show me how to overcome disbelief and defeat the lies of the Enemy.
-Give me desire for the Word — the Sword - that I may slay the lies of the Enemy and feast off Your love letter to me.
-I also ask that You strengthen my belief in your specific calling on my life.
-Lead me to invest the time needed to develop my gifts and talents.
-May my focus be on You first, never overshadowed by my calling.
+I ask that each day, You show me how to overcome disbelief and defeat the lies of the Enemy.
+Give me desire for the Word — the Sword — so I can see how you work in believers’ lives to fulfill specific purpose.
+I also ask that You strengthen my belief in Your specific calling on my life.
+Grow my passion & discipline to develop my gifts & talents.
+Most of all, focus my heart on You first, and let my calling grow out of the well of love with which You love me.
 I ask all this for myself and my friends reading this now.
 In Jesus' mighty name.